Penske Autosport

+Penske Autosport (formerly Dragon Racing and Dragon / Penske Autosport) was an American racing team.
+It competed in the IndyCar Series between 2007 and 2013, and Formula E between 2014 and 2026.

-DS Penske (formerly Dragon Racing and Dragon/Penske) is an auto racing team that is involved in many areas of motorsport.
-The team is based in the United States, but once competed under a French license.
-DS Penske was founded in 2007 as Dragon Racing by Americans Jay Penske and Stephen J. Luczo.
-The team competed in the IndyCar Series from 2007 until 2014, and in 2014 Dragon Racing became one of the founding Formula E teams.
-It currently competes under the name DS Penske, having been known as GEOX Dragon between 2014 and 2019 and Dragon / Penske Autosport between 2020 and 2022.
+Penske Autosport was founded in 2007 as Dragon Racing by Americans Jay Penske and Stephen J. Luczo.
+It entered the Indianapolis 500 for the first time in 2007, and expanded to the full IndyCar Series schedule in 2009.
+In 2014, Dragon became one of the founding Formula E teams.
+It rebranded as Dragon / Penske in 2020, and later formed a partnership with DS Automobiles which saw the team compete as DS Penske between 2022 and 2026.
+In 2022–23, the team ran under a French license due to its DS partnership.
+In total, Penske took six Formula E wins over twelve seasons.

-Notable Dragon Racing drivers include Jérôme d'Ambrosio, Sébastien Bourdais, Loïc Duval, Ryan Briscoe, Paul Tracy and Tomas Scheckter.
+Penske Autosport's assets were sold to Jaguar partner Fortescue ahead of the 2026–27 season to form Fortescue Zero Racing.

 History

 Luczo Dragon Racing

 The team debuted as Luczo Dragon Racing in 2007.
 The team fielded a one-off entry at the 2007 Indianapolis 500 with a Penske loanee driver Ryan Briscoe.
 Jay Penske and Stephen J. Luczo were co-owners.
 Briscoe qualified 7th and finished 5th at Indianapolis 500.
 The car was notable for being painted in a "retro" paint schemes to resemble Rick Mears' 1988 Indianapolis 500 winning car, with Symantec software as the lead sponsor.